Gervase Thorpe: Military career

 A posting to the War Office as Assistant Adjutant General in January 1920 lasted until 25 April 1923.
-On that day, he was appointed a Brigade Commander in the Second Command, a post he held until 16 November 1925 when he was transferred of the Rhine Army as a staff officer.
-He left that role at the end of October 1927 to become Brigade Commander of the 3rd Infantry Brigade in the Aldershot Command.
-In May 1931, he moved again, this time to be Deputy Adjutant General in India and on 1 March 1931 he was promoted to Major-General.
-In June 1935, he became General Officer Commanding of the 53rd (Welsh) Infantry Division (one of the divisional commands at Western Command) and between 1937 and 1945, he was Colonel of his regiment.
+On that day, Thorpe was appointed a brigade commander in the Second Command, a post he held until 16 November 1925 when he was transferred of the Rhine Army as a staff officer.
+He left that role at the end of October 1927 to become commander of the 3rd Infantry Brigade in the Aldershot Command.
+In May 1931, he moved again, this time to be Deputy Adjutant General in India and on 1 March 1931 he was promoted to major general and was placed on half-pay in June.
+In June 1935, he became General Officer Commanding of the 53rd (Welsh) Infantry Division (one of the divisional commands at Western Command), and between 1937 and 1945 he was Colonel of his regiment.
 Having retired in 1939, Thorpe was brought back into employment in 1940 and served as commandant of the Cherbourg Base.

-Thorpe was appointed a Companion of the Order of the Bath in 1931, a Commander of the Order of St Michael and St George in 1918 and received the Distinguished Service Order with a bar during World War I, when he was also mentioned in despatches eight times.
+Thorpe was appointed a Companion of the Order of the Bath in 1931, a Companion of the Order of St Michael and St George in 1918 and received the Distinguished Service Order with a Bar during the First World War, when he was also mentioned in despatches eight times.
 He died on 4 October 1962.